CRollins6020/CRollins6020/API-Documentation/README.md

 # 🧩 API Reference Documentation

 Concise, implementation-ready documentation for developers integrating with internal systems and AI services.
-These references emphasize **stability**, **clarity**, and **ease of use**—empowering engineers to confidently build, scale, and maintain applications using secure, well-documented APIs.
+These references emphasize stability, clarity, and ease of use—empowering engineers to confidently build, scale, and maintain applications using secure, well-documented APIs.

 ---